top of page

 The journals in our database range from established top-tier journals, such as The New Yorker, New England Review, and McSweeney’s Quarterly, to smaller, less well-known journals, some of which may be just getting started.
 The top-tier journals represent the pinnacle in literary journal publishing, but they also have the lowest acceptance rates (usually hovering around 0–1%).

 That’s why it’s important to target some of the smaller, and often newer, journals.
 But we don’t include every journal that comes along.
 We’re looking for ones that show some evidence of potential staying power: a professional and attractive website; a clear mission statement; affiliation with a larger organization, such as a university; a solid and preferably expansive masthead; and so on.
 There is no question that journals—even top journals (Tin House, Glimmer Train, Seattle Review)—come and go, but we do our best to choose journals that we think will be around for a while.
+To read much more about this, click here.

 We consider a number of factors:

 • Finally, we consider where you are—professionally, technically—as a writer.
 Are you looking to get your work published for the first time?
 Emphasizing smaller or newer journals might make sense.
 Do you already have a strong track record?
 We might target primarily—or even exclusively—top-tier journals.
+You can read more about our various submission strategies here.

-What styles or genres of stories and essays do you submit?
+What styles or genres do you submit?

 For now, we’re comfortable with all types of “literary fiction,” from relatively straight-forward writing, with simple prose, clear story arcs, and traditional character development, to riskier or more experimental writing, which may play with form and language, and may offer greater challenges to the reader.
-Because of the nature of what we do (i.e. read, read, and read some more), we have wide-ranging experience with just about every style of fiction out there, excepting “genre fiction” (see below).
+Because of the nature of what we do (i.e., read, read, and read some more), we have wide-ranging experience with just about every style of fiction out there, excepting “genre fiction” (see below).

 Do you prefer print to online publications?